 trailing canes, thorny, large berry, USDA zones 7-9.

-Wildlife: Attracts bees, birds and small mammals that eat the fruit.
+The flowers attract bees.
+Birds and small mammals eat the fruit.

-Northern Hemisphere non-desert regions in Asia, Europe,
+Northern Hemisphere non-desert regions in Asia, Europe, and North America.

 Cultivation and Uses